dangrant6/poke-battle-ai/README.md

 # Pokemon Battle Sim
-Battle against OpenAI's GPT-3 in a Pokemon Battle Simulation
+Battle against GPT2 in a Pokemon Battle Simulation

 ## How to Install:
 * Clone the Repository